-He's talking about “Naked," his latest R&B single where the crooner strips down D'angelo style while an equally bare K. Michelle prances around in stilettos and little else.
+He's talking about “Naked," his latest R&B single where the crooner strips down D'Angelo style while an equally bare K. Michelle prances around in stilettos and little else.
 The label told him it would be catastrophic for his career.
 A handful of the 4,800 commentators under his video—currently reaching beyond two million views—would probably agree.

 “This is not about selling records.
 This is not about trying to make people think that I'm somebody else that I'm not; it's literally about me spreading my wings creatively.
 I'm going to do me regardless," he says defiantly.

 It's not the first time that an artist feeling confined by how the industry has defined him has opted for creative freedom over record sales.
-To his million of fans he's Jason Derulo the pop star, whose 2009 debut single “Whatcha Say" went platinum followed by two handfuls of best-selling songs.
-Over the last few years we've watched Derulo moonwalk his way to the top of the Billboard charts with hits such as “Want to Want Me" and “Wiggle" featuring Snoop Dogg, but according to the 26-year-old, we've hardly even scratched the surface of who he is as an artist, or even a man.
+To his millions of fans, he's Jason Derulo the pop star, whose 2009 debut single “Whatcha Say" went platinum followed by two handfuls of best-selling songs.
+Over the last few years we've watched Derulo moonwalk his way to the top of the Billboard charts with hits such as “Want to Want Me" and “Wiggle" featuring Snoop Dogg, but according to the 26-year-old, we've hardly even scratched the surface of who he is as an artist or even a man.

-Growing up, the Haitian-American got his start by penning records for urban and pop artists such as Pitbull, Lil Wayne and Diddy at 16-years-old.
+Growing up, the Haitian-American got his start by penning records for urban and pop artists such as Pitbull, Lil Wayne, and Diddy at 16 years old.
 Though he hailed from the hoods of Carol City, he made it his mission to escape the lifestyle that had many of his family members fell victim to.
 Derulo found that he could touch a larger audience through pop music, and before the age of 22 would go on to tour as an opening act for Lady Gaga, drop records with Demi Lovato, and continuously peak on the Billboard charts.

 “I used to tell my mom, 'yeah, I don't need to learn how to do that.
 I'm going to have somebody do that for me,'" he laughs as a small staff waits in the distance, ready to assist him at a moment's notice.

-On his latest mixtape the Miami native promises to give us a peak into the real Jason, the one who lights up in studios to release what's really on his mental, like slipping phones off of groupies before they can sell a photo to TMZ or that one line in “Naked" where he sings “the only time I need the sparks is when I light up my spliffs."
+On his latest mixtape, the Miami native promises to give us a peek into the real Jason, the one who lights up in studios to release what's really on his mental, like slipping phones off of groupies before they can sell a photo to TMZ or that one line in “Naked" where he sings “the only time I need the sparks is when I light up my spliffs."
 No shade to Jordin Sparks.
 “You think that's shade?
 I say some other shit they're really going to think is shade."

 Derulo stares off into the distance with a look that I've seen often in interviews whenever the mention of his ex comes into the conversation.
 Sadness.
 Pain.
 Perhaps a little annoyance at the fact that almost two years later he's still talking about the end of their three-year relationship to the press.
 I don't even have to say her name before the words start tumbling out.